Living in the French countryside…..

 On the 28th of august 2007 we moved to the “Domaine du Bac” (French for “the ferryman’s house”) in Ray-sur-Saône.
 Ray is in the departement Haute-Saône (indicating it is in the upper reaches of the Saône river) and in the region Burgundy-Franche-Comté.
 This region is well known for its wines, cheeses and organic produce.

 In spite of the quiet and calm of the Domaine du Bac, we were ready for a change in 2022 and we decided to sell the property.
-A preliminary sales contract was signed on the 23rd of June, so that we are currently on the look for a new place to live.
-We’ll keep you posted!
+A sales contract was signed on the 14th of October, and shortly after we found a comfortable appartment in de city of Nîmes.

 On the river…

-The Domaine du Bac is on a raised patch of ground in the flood plane of the Saône, about 150 kilometers downstream of its source.
-The river is rather narrow and shallow here, but after heavy rains it can swell rapidly.
+The Domaine du Bac was built on a raised patch of ground in the flood plane of the Saône, about 150 kilometers downstream of its source.
+The river was rather narrow and shallow there, but after heavy rains it could swell rapidly.
 Sometimes our access road was inundated, cutting us off from the outside world.

 And the ‘locals’? …

-The “Raylois”, the inhabitants of Ray-sur-Saône, are friendly, rather liberal, used to strangers and foreigners and – as all countryside folk – terribly curious.
+The “Raylois”, the inhabitants of Ray-sur-Saône, were friendly, rather liberal, used to strangers and foreigners and – as all countryside folk – terribly curious.
 From our very arrival we have been received hospitably with a lot of esteem and respect and we have made many friends locally since then.
-As everywhere, Ray has nicer and less nice people, and just as anywhere else one picks out the nice ones and leaves the rest be.
-As there is a lot of space available here, no need to bother one another.
+As everywhere, Ray had nicer and less nice people, and just as anywhere else one picked out the nice ones and let the rest be.
+As there was a lot of space available here, no need to bother one another.